lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Hence, any breeding efforts of the host plant should not be limited to the plant physiology and genomics, but include those of its symbiont.
 For symbiosis traits, breeding a symbiont should perhaps take precedence over breeding the host.
 We advocated then, that breeding a functionally intertwined unit of organisms requires that systems biology perspective.
-A perspective that integrates ecological, physiological and (meta)genomic data to understand and eventually manipulate a plant-microbe symbiosis.
+A perspective that integrates ecological, physiological, and (meta)genomic data to understand and eventually manipulate a plant-microbe symbiosis.

 <!--
 chatgpt: Suggestions: